Surly Bikes: Products

-Surly’s first bike was the Rat Ride; later renamed the 1x1.
+Surly’s first bike was the Rat Ride, later renamed the 1x1.
 Soon thereafter, Surly started offering bike parts.
-Next they offered a road bike (Cross-Check), a trail bike (Karate Monkey) and later a mountain bike (Krampus).
+Next they offered a road bike (Cross-Check), a trail bike (Karate Monkey) and a mountain bike (Krampus).

 Surly's Pugsley fat bike that debuted in 2005 was praised by reviewers for its common hub feature that allowed for interchanges, additional gearing combinations, and ability to handle a variety of conditions.

 In 2019, Surly faced a product recall of 5,000 bike racks due to crash hazards.

 Surly discontinued the Cross-Check in 2023 after 24 years.